Antique Georgian natural pearl and enamel swivel mourning ring, inscribed 1817

 FREE WORLDWIDE EXPRESS SHIPPING, TRACKED AND INSURED

 • Set with 10 lustrous natural pearls

-• Size approximately 9 or R 1/2, but easily resized free of charge
+• Size approximately 9 or R 1/2, but it could be resized

 • Face of ring is 1.3cm long